KardinalAI/gorabbit/README.md

 #### Using struct initialization

-`ClientOptions` is an exported type so it can be used directly.
+`ClientOptions` is an exported type, so it can be used directly.

 ```go
 options := gorabbit.ClentOptions {